Measuring the Robustness of Audio Deepfake Detection under Real-World Corruption: Audio Perturbation and Evaluation Methods

-\textit{Equal Error Rate} (EER).
-The Equal Error Rate (EER) is defined as the point on the Receiver Operating Characteristic (ROC) curve where the False Positive Rate (FPR) equals the False Negative Rate (FNR).
-EER is a widely adopted metric in binary classification tasks, with lower values indicating better detection performance.
-EER is mathematically expressed as:
+\textbf{Evaluation Metrics}.
+To comprehensively assess the performance of audio deepfake detectors, we consider the following metrics: (1) \textit{Equal Error Rate} (EER) is defined as the point on the Receiver Operating Characteristic (ROC) curve where the False Positive Rate (FPR) equals the False Negative Rate (FNR), with lower values indicating better detection performance; (2) \textit{Accuracy} measures the overall correctness of the detection model’s predictions and is reported using the same decision threshold as the EER point to ensure consistency; (3) \textit{AUROC} measures the area under the ROC curve, providing a threshold-independent evaluation of a model’s ability to distinguish between real and fake audio.